fredmaya/Wine-me-Up-/README.md

 ## Nice-to-haves

-I will try to find some extra APIs that can consider the wines available in Canada.
-I will also look for reviews in the suggested wine adding taste notes.
+Add some extra APIs that can consider the wines available in Canada and look for reviews in the suggested wine adding taste notes.